Last Updated on December 7, 2022

 18 – Explore Lanyu and its famous Warship Rock and Lover Cave

-How to get there: by plane from Taitung or by ferry from Fugang fish harbor or Houbihu.
+How to get to Orchid Island: by plane from Taitung Airport or by ferry from Fugang fish harbor or Houbihu (book your ferry ticket here).
 Booking in advance is recommended especially for the plane.
 Once there, you can just rent a motorbike and drive around.

 19 – Discover Taitung’s aboriginal culture and tribes